codebyshennan/tamkeen-data/docs/1-frontend/react/components.md

 > React Hooks are a newer and more efficient syntax for React Components.
 They allow us to write all components as functional components, and use so-called "Hook" functions to replace class component functionality such as state management and lifecycle methods.
 Components with hooks are functionally the same as class components.
 >
-> Rocket recommends using Hooks in our exercises and projects from now on because Hooks are a cleaner syntax and the <a href="https://reactjs.org/docs/hooks-faq.html#should-i-use-hooks-classes-or-a-mix-of-both" target="_blank">React team recommends using Hooks for new projects</a>.
-The React team is <a href="https://beta.reactjs.org/" target="_blank">re-writing the official React tutorials to use Hooks</a>.
-React Router v6 (the latest and greatest version of React Router) that we are about to learn only supports React Hooks syntax natively, and Rocket recommends using Hooks to enable us to use the latest React Router features.
+> <a href="https://reactjs.org/docs/hooks-faq.html#should-i-use-hooks-classes-or-a-mix-of-both" target="_blank">React team recommends using Hooks for new projects</a>.
+They are <a href="https://beta.reactjs.org/" target="_blank">re-writing the official React tutorials to use Hooks</a>.
+React Router v6 (the latest and greatest version of React Router) that we are about to learn only supports React Hooks syntax natively.
 >
 > Many companies are still using <a href="https://legacy.reactjs.org/docs/react-component.html" target="_blank">Class based React Components</a> in their code.
 It will be important for us to still understand class Components, but know how to write Components with Hooks for new code to take advantage of latest React functionality.
 If you want to explore how to use state and lifecycles in React Class based Components you can read <a href="https://legacy.reactjs.org/docs/state-and-lifecycle.html" target="_blank">this documentation</a>.